Resume Writing Guide

 PDF

-30-point checklist to make sure your resume beats the bots.
-Used by 50,000+ job seekers.
+30-point checklist to make sure your resume passes ATS formatting and keyword checks.

 Frequently Asked Questions